ncarboni/arthistorydata/Time.md

 Ontologically speaking, the Time dimension is quite a complicated affair.
-Time, in fact, has different expressions, different calendars, and different degrees of certainty, making it very difficult to precisly calculate it, specifically in relation to diverse datasets.
+Time, in fact, has different expressions in different calendars.
+Moreover, different degrees of certainty and precision, make it sometimes very difficult to calculate time intervals, specifically if diverse datasets are concerned.

-The problem was originally solved, at least for calculus, by Allen in 1983.
+The problem was originally tackled, at least for calculus, by Allen in 1983.

 In order to overcome the calculation problem, Allen defined seven relationships useful for reasoning about time intervals (X, Y):

 1. X before Y (P120)
 2. X meets Y (P119)